golanlevin/DrawingWithMachines/assignments/2025/03_line/README.md

 ![cherniak_recursive.jpg](img/deconbatch_oioi0003-min.png)

+Now look again carefully at Klee's and Picasso's lines, above.
+There is ...*something else going on* besides merely traveling from place to place.
+There is also a sense of timing, of presence, of articulation and locality — conveyed by the changing *ductus* (weight and ink flow) of the line.
+For expressive and organic lines, pressure can make a big difference.

-In this open-ended assignment, you are asked to **write** code that takes a dot for a walk, to create an interesting line; **export** a plottable file representing your line; **plot** and **document** the result; and **write** a brief statement about your project.
+In this open-ended assignment, you are asked to **write** code that takes a dot for a walk *in three dimensions*, in order to create an interesting line; **export** a plottable file representing your line; **plot** and **document** the result; and **write** a brief statement about your project.
 In evaluating your work, we may discuss things like: the expressiveness of your line, the muscularity of your control, conceptual propositions you may have engaged, etc.

 *Now:*

 * **Choose** whether you would like this project or the *Offset Curve Composition* (3.2) to be your main focus for this week.
 * **Write** code to take a dot on an interesting walk.
 Your code may be written in any programming language you prefer, and should export a design that consists of exactly one line.
+Some possible springboards from the Coding Train are linked below, but you are by no means limited to these.
-* *HA HA* **BUT** in addition to specifying your dot's path in `x` and `y`, you must ***also*** specify its path in `z`, which will be used to govern *pen pressure* on the Bantam ArtFrame.
-In order to do this, your software will need to export G-Code — *not* SVG.
+* ***HA HA BUT*** in addition to specifying your dot's path in `x` and `y`, you are *also* asked to specify its path in `z` — which will be used to govern *pen pressure* on the Bantam ArtFrame.
+In order to do this, your software will need to export G-Code directly — *not* SVG!
+Some code templates for doing this are below.
 * **Plot** your drawing.
 I have provided a *black PigmaBB brush pen* in your kit specifically for this exercise — it has excellent pressure response within a range of ~3-5mm of z-height.
+You may need to do some tests on scrap paper to reckon your pen's position and the z-travel specified by your code.
-* For this assignment, I recommend you **limit** your paper size to no larger than 11x17 or 12x18; **limit** your total line length to no more than 100,000 millimeters, and **limit** your feed rate to 5000-10000 mm/minute.
-These parameters will give the best chances for your design to look good, and for everyone to get a fair chance to use the Bantam plotter.
+* For this assignment, I recommend you **limit** your paper size to no larger than 11x17 or 12x18; **limit** your total line length to no more than 100,000 millimeters; and **limit** your feed rate to 5000-10000 mm/minute.
+These parameters will afford the best chances for your design to look good, and for everyone to get a fair chance to use the Bantam plotter.
+* *Optionally*, **record** a time-lapse video of the Bantam plotter in action.
+Speak with the professor or TA about how to do this.
-* **Fall back** to an AxiDraw or HP7475A plotter if there is a failure situation of some sort. *(You'll have to jettison your pressure work.)*
+* Having everyone depend on a single plotter entails certain risks.
+If there is a failure situation of some sort, please just **fall back** to using an AxiDraw or HP7475A plotter. *(You'll have to jettison your pressure work.)*
 * **Create** a post in the Discord channel, `#33-line-walk`.
 * **Embed** a scan or photograph of your plotted project in your Discord post.
-* **Write** a few sentences in your Discord post that describe your approach, what you struggled with, and what you learned.
+* **Write** a few sentences in your Discord post that describe your approach, what you struggled with, and what you learned. **Indicate** whether this is your major or minor project for the unit.
+* **Submit** high-quality documentation of this project into [**this Google Form**]() (TBA).
 * **Bring** your plot to class for pinup on September 10.

 #### Generating G-Code: Code Templates

+*Note that for this project, you will need to generate G-Code yourself in order to have continuous control of pressure (z-axis).
+Although there are tools for converting SVGs into G-Code, they treat the design as purely 2D.*

 * Python: [G-Code Lissajous Exporter](https://github.com/golanlevin/DrawingWithMachines/tree/main/lectures/topics/gcode#generating-g-code-files-with-python)
 * p5.js: [G-Code Lissajous Exporter](https://github.com/golanlevin/DrawingWithMachines/tree/main/lectures/topics/gcode#generating-g-code-with-p5js)